Medicaid Crisis Planning

 The Medicaid Maze

-What can you do if the value of your “non-exempt” assets exceeds the $128,640* Maximum Community Spouse Resource Allowance?
+What can you do if the value of your countable resources exceed the $137,400 Maximum Community Spouse Resource Allowance?
 If you give your extra assets away, which seems like an obvious choice, you will encounter greater problems.
 Violating this “Transfer Penalty Rule” could disqualify you from receiving Medicaid for months or years, depending on how much you gave away.
+We can explain what your options are to spend down the extra countable resources without triggering any Medicaid penalties.
+Options include using the extra resources to buy exempt assets or to create an income stream for the well spouse, including the purchase of a Medicaid compliant annuity.

 The Medicaid Qualification Process = Legally Protecting the Maximum Amount the Law Allows

 This is only a brief and oversimplified review of a few Medicaid rules, of which there are many more.
 Navigating them on your own could be a nightmare at best and subject you to penalties at worst.
-Fortunately, though, our experienced professionals can guide you through the Medicaid maze.
-Our legal team can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.
+Fortunately, though, our experienced attorneys and paralegal can guide you through the Medicaid maze.
+Our legal team can advise you throughout the application process, ensuring that you retain the maximum income and total assets permitted by the complex Medicaid rules.